CefasRepRes/forel_ule/READ_ME.md

 1. Download Sentinel- 3 data, depending on the time period that is needed.
 Please refer to the data section below.

-2. Calculating Forel-Ule (FU) scale on the daily Sentinel-3 data using algorithm developed in the European Citclops project which is a part of the European Space Agency SNAP software.
+2. Calculating the FU scale using Sentinel-3 data based on the algorithm developed in the European Citclops project, which is a part of the European Space Agency SNAP software.
 This was run in an automated Python 3 script using a Graph Processing Framework/Tool (https://senbox.atlassian.net/wiki/spaces/SNAP/pages/70503590/Creating+a+GPF+Graph)

-3. The FU rasters were clipped and and resampled to a common grid (0.003x0.003 resolution) using arcpy library from ArcGIS (Python 3 compatible with ArcGIS Pro).
+3. The FU rasters were clipped and and resampled to a common grid (0.003x0.003 resolution) using arcpy library from ArcGIS (Python 3).

 4. Coastal outliers were cleaned by removing values FU<=5, as these values correspond to open waters with a high light penetration that is not present in the coastal waters.
 This was performed over a mask created from Coastal and Transitional Water Framework Directive Waterbodies that can be found here: https://data.gov.uk/dataset/37709cf6-054f-40d9-be4e-ff2846c73743/water-framework-directive-wfd-river-waterbodies-cycle-2 .
 The erroneous values present in the coastal regions most likely result from the tidal changes